summitto/pgp-key-generation/README.md

 - run gpg --card-edit
 - fetch

 You should now have a functional key.
+You can test it as follows:

+- gpg --list-keys
+- echo helloworld > test.txt
+- gpg -r [key id] --encrypt test.txt
+- gpg --decrypt test.txt.gpg